jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Add down arrow to show you can scroll - DONE
 - Make the Contact padding the same as the About - DONE
 - Make tell me more more down on higher height screens (test on iiyama monitor, it looks too high) - DONE
+- Add shadow to all interactable elements - DONE

 NICE TO HAVEs: